Kabul Evacuation Numbers to Fluctuate, Biden Says

 Biden said none of the planes from Kabul were flying straight to the United States.
 Instead, he said, all flights first land in military bases in a handful of countries where non-U.S. citizens will undergo background checks and security screenings.

-Since July, the president said about 33,000 people have been evacuated from Kabul, even as American officials confront what Secretary of State Antony Blinken described as an “incredibly volatile situation at the airport” after the Taliban takeover of Afghanistan a week ago.
+American officials are confronting what Secretary of State Antony Blinken described as an “incredibly volatile situation at the airport” after the Taliban takeover of Afghanistan a week ago.

 Meanwhile, Defense Secretary Lloyd Austin activated the use of 18 civilian passenger jets from six U.S. airlines to help ferry Americans and Afghans from safe havens where they were staying after leaving Kabul.
 It is the third time in the past 30 years the U.S. has invoked use of civilian aircraft to assist the military.